How To Put Your WordPress Site In Maintenance Mode

 Normally, building an ‘under construction’ page from scratch requires some knowledge of HTML and CSS and web design skills as well as implementing redirections to your custom ‘under construction’ page.

 Fortunately, WordPress provides great plugins that can save you time doing this.

 Let’s go step-by-step through the process of setting up an under construction, coming soon, or maintenance mode page using WordPress plugins.
 For our example, we’ll use a great plugin called ‘Under Construction Page’:

 Under Construction Page by Web Factory is a FREE WordPress plugin that lets you create an ‘Under Construction’, ‘Maintenance Mode’, or ‘Landing Page’ that takes seconds to setup while you’re doing maintenance work on your site.

-Go to the WordPress dashboard navigation menu and select Plugins > Add New …
+Go to the WordPress admin menu and select Plugins > Add New …

 In the ‘Add Plugins’ screen, type in “under construction” into the keyword search field …